-In addition to root growth cessation and translation, we identified an overrepresentation of genes and proteins related to hypoxia and flooding responses (Figures 2, E and 3).
-The hypoxia response GO term was enriched for ethyleneindependent genes as well as for ethylene-enhanced genes, suggesting that there is both an ethylene-dependent and independent hypoxia response in Arabidopsis root tips.
-Within the ethylene-mediated hypoxia response cluster, there were many genes well-known for their role in hypoxia acclimation, such as PGB1, HRE1/2, ADH1, PDC1, and several HUPs (Licausi et al., 2010; Mustroph et al., 2010; Hebelstrup et al., 2012; Mithran et al., 2014; Hartman et al., 2019).
-Moreover, the proteomics results revealed that ethylene also enhances the protein abundance of PGB1 and HUP36, HUP26, and HUP54.
+In addition to root growth cessation and translation, we identified an overrepresentation of genes and proteins related to hypoxia and flooding responses (Figure 2E, Figure 3).
+The hypoxia response GO term was enriched for ethylene-independent genes as well as for ethylene-enhanced genes, suggesting that there is both an ethylene-dependent and independent hypoxia response in Arabidopsis root tips.
+Within the ethylene-mediated hypoxia response cluster there were many genes well-known for their role in hypoxia acclimation, such as PGB1, HRE1/2, ADH1, PDC1 and several HUPs (Licausi et al., 2010; Mustroph et al., 2010; Hebelstrup et al., 2012; Mithran et al., 2014; Hartman et al., 2019).
+Moreover, the proteomics results revealed that ethylene also enhances the protein abundance of PGB1 and HUP36, 26 and 54.
 In previous studies, constitutive overexpression of single HUPs resulted in altered flooding or hypoxia tolerance only in some lines and these effects were variable (Mustroph et al., 2010; Lee et al., 2011).
-We observed a minor benefit in hypoxia tolerance in HUP36, HUP26, and HUP54 overexpressors (Supplemental Figure S7).
-It is likely that a collection of hypoxia-responsive genes needs to be activated in concert for achieving substantial beneficial effects for survival.
-Our results further emphasize that ethylene can promote a subset of hypoxia-responsive genes and proteins prior to the onset of hypoxia to subsequently promote hypoxia survival (Figure 6).
+We observed a minor benefit in hypoxia tolerance in HUP36, 26 and 54 overexpressors (Supplementary Figure S7).
+It is likely that a collection of hypoxia responsive genes needs to be activated in concert for achieving substantial beneficial effects for survival.
+Our results further emphasize that ethylene can promote a subset of hypoxia-responsive genes and proteins already prior to hypoxia that subsequently promote hypoxia survival (Figure 6).

-Finally, we identified an overrepresentation of ethyleneenriched genes and proteins related to ROS homeostasis and amelioration (Figures 2, E and 3, A).
+Finally, we identified an overrepresentation of ethylene-enriched genes and proteins related to ROS homeostasis and amelioration (Figure 2E, Figure 3A).
 Modulation of ROS homeostasis and the induction of ROS signaling has previously been shown to control plant growth and stress responses (Mittler, 2017; Sasidharan et al., 2018).
-Ethylenemodulation of ROS signaling also controls several floodadaptive anatomical and growth responses in species such as rice and maize, such as the formation of aerenchyma and adventitious roots (Steffens et al., 2012; Yamauchi et al., 2014; Ni et al., 2019; Qi et al., 2019).
-In addition, ROS signaling is essential to regulate the transcriptional hypoxia response and mutants showing abnormal ROS signaling are more hypoxia and flood sensitive (Pucciariello et al., 2012; Gonzali et al., 2015; Yang and Hong, 2015; Sasidharan et al., 2018; Huang et al., 2022).
+Ethylene-modulation of ROS signaling also controls several flood-adaptive anatomical and growth responses in species such as rice and maize, such as the formation of aerenchyma and adventitious roots (Steffens et al., 2012; Yamauchi et al., 2014; Ni et al., 2019; Qi et al., 2019).
+In addition, ROS signaling is essential to regulate the transcriptional hypoxia response and mutants showing abnormal ROS signaling are more hypoxia and flood sensitive (Huang et al.; Pucciariello et al., 2012; Gonzali et al., 2015; Yang and Hong, 2015; Sasidharan et al., 2018).
 Recent reports demonstrate that ROS signaling is partially dependent on ethylene signaling to transcriptionally induce the hypoxia genes ADH1 and HRE1 (Hong et al., 2020).
-However, ethylene-controlled ROS amelioration during flooding, hypoxia, and re-oxygenation stress has hardly been investigated (Yeung et al., 2019; Hartman et al., 2021).
-Prior research has shown that ethyleneinsensitive Arabidopsis mutants experience increased damage during re-oxygenation (Tsai et al., 2014).
-Accordingly, we show that an ethylene pretreatment improves root tip survival during hypoxia and re-oxygenation stress (Figure 1; Supplemental Figure S1).
-These results coincide with the observation that hypoxia and re-oxygenation lead to excessive ROS formation in root tips and that ethylene strongly limits this accumulation (Figure 4, D and E).
-Importantly, we demonstrate that enhanced ROS scavenging during and after hypoxia is essential to improve hypoxia survival (Figure 5A), and that ethylene treatment markedly improves the survival of root tips subjected to oxidative stress (Figure 5, B-F).
-Collectively, these data strongly suggest that ethylene facilitates hypoxia and re-oxygenation stress survival through enhanced ROS amelioration (Figure 4).
+However, ethylene-controlled ROS amelioration during flooding, hypoxia and re-oxygenation stress has hardly been investigated (Yeung et al., 2019; Hartman et al., 2021).
+Prior research has shown that ethylene-insensitive Arabidopsis mutants experience increased damage during re-oxygenation (Tsai et al., 2014).
+Accordingly, we show that an ethylene pre-treatment improves root tip survival during hypoxia and re-oxygenation stress (Figure 1, Supplemental Figure S1).
+These results coincide with the observation that hypoxia and re-oxygenation lead to excessive ROS formation in root tips and that ethylene strongly limits this accumulation (Figure 4D-E).
+Importantly, we demonstrate that enhanced ROS scavenging during and after hypoxia is essential to improve hypoxia survival (Figure 5A), and that ethylene treatment markedly improves the survival of root tips subjected to oxidative stress (Figure 5B-D).
+Collectively, these data strongly suggest that ethylene facilitates hypoxia and re-oxygenation stress survival through enhanced ROS amelioration (Figure 6).